d-bl/MAE-gf/docs/spiders.md

   src="https://maetempels.github.io/MAE-gf/images_wt/gf-sp-gat.png"
   caption="Please note: to get a clear eye in the middle, the stitches in the eye of the spider have to be chosen like the example for the 4x3 legged spider: <span class="stch">A5=ctclctc E5=ctcrctc</span>."
 %}
+Please note: to get a clear eye in the middle, the stitches in the eye of the spider have to be chosen like the example for the 4x3 legged spider: <span class="stch">A5=ctclctc E5=ctcrctc</span>.

 * [4x2 legs][sh2], [4x3 legs][sh3], [4x4 legs][sh4]